NASA-SW-VnV/fret/README.md

 ### Videos
 * [_Formalising Verifiable Requirements_](https://www.youtube.com/watch?v=FQGKbYCbxPY) (YouTube): a VALU3S training presentation covering our use of FRET to formalise the requirements of Use Case 5.

-* [_Extract Requirement Demo_](https://github.com/valu3s-mu/demo-videos/blob/main/Mu-FRET%20Extract%20Requirement%20Demo.mkv) (~47 MB): a video demonstrating how Mu-FRET's Extract Requirement refactoring works.
+* [_Extract Requirement Demos_](https://github.com/valu3s-mu/demo-videos) (~47 MB): a repository of videos demonstrating how Mu-FRET's Extract Requirement refactoring works.

 ### Presentation Slides